 - Talk about their goals and dreams.

 - If you witness child abuse, report it.
-For a list of resources that can help, click here.
+See below for a list of additional resources that can help.

 - Skip the baby talk.